Skip to main content

 OAR Staff

-Our staff is a small, dynamic group of passionate individuals, working towards making a meaningful impact on the lives of autistic individuals and those who support them.
-With diverse backgrounds and experience, the OAR staff is a team that takes OAR’s mission to heart and put ideas into action.
+Our staff is a small, dynamic group of passionate individuals who work to make a meaningful impact on the lives of autistic individuals and those who support them.
+With diverse backgrounds and experience, the OAR team takes OAR’s mission to heart and puts ideas into action.

 Meet the team that drives all of OAR’s day-to-day operations.